FGasquez/housing_scrapper/README.md

 # Housing scrapper

-This is a fork of the original housing scrapper, adapted to the colombian market.
+This is a fork of the original housing scrapper, with a new perspective over notifications and providers.
+The original project can be found [here](https://github.com/rodrigouroz/housing_scrapper)

+We added Discord as notification provider, and the ability to add multiple providers for the same filters.

 ## Installation
 This was tested with Python 3.11.